jakobdylanc/llmcord.py/README.md

 ## Notes
 - Vision support is currently limited to **gpt-4-vision-preview** from OpenAI API.
 Support for local vision models like llava is planned.

-- Currently only OpenAI API supports the **name** property in user messages, therefore only OpenAI API models are user identity aware (with the exception of **gpt-4-vision-preview** which also doesn't support it yet).
-I tried the alternate approach of prepending user's names in the message content but this doesn't seem to work well with all models.
+- Only models from OpenAI API are user identity aware (excluding **gpt-4-vision-preview** for now).
+This is because only OpenAI API supports the **name** property in the user message object.
+I tried the alternate approach of prepending user's names in the message body but this doesn't seem to work well with all models.

-- I'm interested in using [chromadb](https://github.com/chroma-core/chroma) to enable asking the bot about ANYTHING in the current channel without having to reply to it.
-I spent time prototyping this but couldn't get to something I'm happy with.

 - PRs are welcome :)